A season of joy -- and caution -- kicks off in New Orleans

 Associated Press

 Carnival officially begins each year on Jan.
 6 — the 12th day after Christmas — and, usually, comes to a raucous climax on Mardi Gras, or Fat Tuesday, which falls on March 1 this year.
-Thursday’s planned festivities come two years after a successful Mardi Gras became what officials later realized was an early Southern superspreader of COVID-19; and nearly a year after city officials, fearing more death and more stress on local hospitals, canceled parades and restricted access to the usually raucous Bourbon Street.
+Thursday’s planned festivities come two years after a successful Mardi Gras became what officials later realized was an early Southern superspreader of COVID-19; and nearly a year after city officials canceled 2021 parades.

-This year, the party is slated to go on despite rapidly rising COVID-19 cases driven by the omicron variant.
+This year, the party is going on despite rapidly rising COVID-19 cases driven by the omicron variant.

 “Without a doubt, we will have Mardi Gras 2022,” Mayor LaToya Cantrell said during a Thursday morning kickoff event, where participants removed protective masks long enough to sample slices of King Cake, a seasonal delicacy.